U

 Income Tax

-How Bonus Tax Works in the UK
+How Your Bonus Is Really Taxed in the UK (It's Not 40%)

 Receiving a bonus is always welcome, but the tax deducted from it can come as a surprise.
 Many people assume bonuses are taxed at a special, higher rate.
 In reality, HMRC treats a bonus as ordinary earnings — it is added to your salary and taxed through the cumulative PAYE system.
 The reason your bonus often seems heavily taxed is that it pushes your total income into a higher tax band.